ksassnowski/venture-docs/docs/usage/duplicate-jobs.md

 }
 ```

-Note how we didn't need provide an explicit id for the `EncodePodcast` job because it's the only one of its kind in this workflow.
+Note how we didn't need to provide an explicit id for the `EncodePodcast` job because it's the only one of its kind in this workflow.
 We can still embed this workflow inside another workflow that also contains `EncodePodcast` jobs.

 ```php
 $this->define('Publish podcast')